achoo-o/cautious-fiesta/README.md

 - [ ] Refactor InterestingAnimals --> Add component ?
 - [ ] Fix error in InterestingDetails.tsx (unobstructive)
 - [ ] Add pictures of the 3 funky animals
+- [ ] Add the actual list of packages listed in this README file

 ## Packages Included